It can take a few months or a few years, but it’s almost a sure thing that meth will damage your teeth.

 Meth affects more than just your teeth.
 It's important to know how long Meth stays in your system once you take it.

-The first and most obvious step is to brush your teeth twice a day, floss and use an alcohol-free mouthwash.
-(Alcohol will only dry the mouth out more.)
+Taking care of your teeth doesn’t have to be hard – you can start by brushing your teeth twice a day, flossing, and using an alcohol-free mouthwash.
+Alcohol will only dry the mouth out more.